 All over the world, people are searching online for sustainability topics like never before.
-From how to reduce food waste to where to find second-hand clothes, interest in sustainable options is on the rise.
+From how to reduce food waste to where to find secondhand clothes, interest in sustainable options is on the rise.

-Project Drawdown helped the team identify the behavioural changes that have been proven to have the most significant impact on carbon reduction, such as avoiding air travel when possible.
+Project Drawdown helped the team identify the behavioral changes that have been proven to have the most significant impact on carbon reduction, such as avoiding air travel when possible.
 They also recommended that marketers focus on genuine user needs instead of creating narratives that could encourage excessive consumption and waste.

 Sustainability messaging tips

-To effectively reflect and promote emerging eco-conscious behaviours, it is important to start having these conversations with creative teams from the outset.
+To effectively reflect and promote emerging eco-conscious behaviors, it is important to start having these conversations with creative teams from the outset.
 Talking about sustainability and aligning on ways to promote it help to embed those values throughout the ideation phase, the team found.
 Google marketers are now encouraged to think about how their creative concepts align with Google’s sustainability goals through questions written into our marketing brief template.

 As Project Drawdown pointed out, another way to “walk the walk” and avoid greenwashing is to reduce carbon across marketing operations.
 That’s an ambitious task.
 But they, along with our team, found effective ways to start moving the needle.

 One way to ensure that marketing campaigns are made sustainably is to limit travel.
 Teams can shoot on location, as Uber did, instead of flying talent and crews to multiple destinations.
-The brand’s marketing team recognised that to tell their sustainability story externally, they would need to make production choices internally as well, focusing on principles from Ad Net Zero to ensure lower carbon impact.
+The brand’s marketing team recognized that to tell their sustainability story externally, they would need to make production choices internally as well, focusing on principles from Ad Net Zero to ensure lower carbon impact.

 Creative assets in hand, teams can go on to focus on reducing carbon in their media strategy.